-This chapter looks at the four generations of Ethiopian peace support operations from the beginning of the Imperial Army's first deployment to up to 2019.
-Secondly, it discusses the trends and capabilities of Ethiopian peace support operations, and then it briefly confers about reimbursement.
+This chapter looks at the four generations of Ethiopian peace support operations from the beginning of the Imperial Army's first deployment until to 2019.
+Secondly, it discusses the trends and capabilities of Ethiopian peace support operations, and it briefly confers about reimbursement.
 Lastly, it discusses the survey results and analysis from members of ENDF on their outlook towards the Ethiopian peace support operation.